 Remember when you were a little kid and your mom promised to stop for ice cream or some other treat.
 Think how pissed off you were if she couldn’t deliver — even if it wasn’t her fault.
 Maybe the store was closed or you ran out of time to stop.
 Maybe it was even your fault — maybe you threw a temper tantrum after she warned you not to.

-Regardless of the reason, it you didn’t get the treat, you were MAD.
-Any you may have told all your friends how unfair you mother was.
+Regardless of the reason, if you didn’t get the treat, you were MAD.
+Any you may have told all your friends how unfair your mother was.
 Maybe you became less cooperative and refused to clean your room.
 Maybe you tried to sabotage her by making an especially big mess while taking a bath that night.

 If, on the other hand, you give them more than you promised they think they got a great deal.
 They’re thrilled and can’t wait to tell everyone about their good fortune.
 They encourage their friends to get “in on the action”.

-One of the biggest problems BP had is they didn’t listen and respond appropriately to their various publics — consumers, fishermen, environmentalists, homeowners etc. Instead, the CEO went off to see his yacht race.
-Didn’t look like he lost much sleep over the disaster his company caused.
+One of the biggest problems BP had is they didn’t listen and respond appropriately to their various publics — consumers, fishermen, environmentalists, homeowners, etc. Instead, the CEO went off to see his yacht race.
+It didn’t look like he lost much sleep over the disaster his company caused.

 3. Plan for Service Failures

-Monitor whats going on in the business and change processes that lead to service failures.
+Monitor what’s going on in the business and change processes that lead to service failures.
 For instance, I was in BB&T today trying to wire some funds to another account.
 There must have been 6 employees in the bank and no one was authorized to send a wire.
-Its not like the guy who handles that was at lunch, they just didn’t schedule anyone who had authority to send wires.
+It’s not like the guy who handles that was at lunch, they just didn’t schedule anyone who had the authority to send wires to work that particular day.
 And, this was’ t the first time this had happened in this bank.
 NOT GOOD.

 Empower employees.
 When something happens, give them the tools and incentives to fix the problem.
 In the example of the BB&T failure above, the bank might have offered some solution (other than having me drive to another branch).
 They might have offered to wave fees for a cashier’s check and offered to overnight the check to the other bank — for instance.